Biography

-Paul is a leading Section 337 litigator before the U.S. International Trade Commission (ITC) and the current President of the ITC Trial Lawyers Association.
+Paul is a leading Section 337 litigator before the U.S. International Trade Commission (ITC), a past President of the ITC Trial Lawyers Association, and the chair of the firm’s ITC Section 337 practice.
 Paul has a reputation for matching extensive knowledge of the ITC’s practice and procedure with superior trial advocacy skills.
-Paul earned this reputation through his successful results as trial counsel in over 15 ITC trials and his involvement in over 45 ITC investigations.
+Paul earned this reputation through his successful results as trial counsel in over 20 ITC trials and his involvement in over 60 ITC investigations.
 He also earned his reputation by starting at the beginning, with years of experience as the attorney-advisor to the ITC’s Chief Administrative Law Judge Paul J. Luckern.

-In 2021 and 2022 Chambers recognized Paul as a national leader in Intellectual Property Section 337 Litigation at the ITC noting “Paul just has a deep institutional knowledge of everything to do with the ITC and he runs those cases very well.”
-In 2020 and again in 2019, The Legal 500 recognized Paul for his “true ITC expertise” and commenting that he knows how to present cases “in the manner most conducive to success in this specialized area.”
-IAM Patent 1000 recognized Paul in 2020 and 2019 as being “as knowledgeable as they come on procedural and economic issues.”
-IAM Patent 1...
+From 2007 to present, Chambers has recognized Paul as a national leader in Intellectual Property Section 337 Litigation at the ITC noting “Paul just has a deep institutional knowledge of everything to do with the ITC and he runs those cases very well.”
+The Legal 500 has also recognized Paul for his “true ITC expertise” and commenting that he knows how to present cases “in the manner most conducive to success in this specialized area.”
+IAM Patent 1000 recognized Paul as being “as knowledgeable as they come on procedural and economic issues.”
+IAM Patent 1000 has also recognized Paul for his top-end skills as an intellectual property litigator and singled him out nationally for his ITC work and highlighting his trial abilities noting an admiring client’s comment that “Goulet is an agile thinker who can make tough decisions quickly.”

 • Favorable settlement as trial counsel for Ericsson on its patent portfolio against Apple, as reported in the press.
 See Reuters, Dec.
 21, 2015, “Ericsson signs patent deal with Apple, shares soar.”
 Ericsson was engaged in an extensive patent and licensing litigation that Apple began in 2015.
 In response, we brought two ITC actions for Ericsson to exclude Apple smartphones, tablets, computers, watches, and TVs from the United States.
 The patents covered features of LTE, GSM, Bluetooth, Wi-Fi, multiband cellular, Wi-Fi calling, touch screens, and smart batteries.
 Trial was completed in the first case in December 2015, and before a decision was reached by the judge, Apple agreed to a license.
 (337-TA-952; 337-TA-953)